-I strongly believe that one of the purposes of CCVT is to correct the balance of loss in some small way, to create new friendships that caulk the scars of lost loves, lives stolen too soon and with so much brutality.
-Nothing could replace entire personal worlds dissolved forever, but new stories, new relationships can partially refill the emptiness that follow survivors wherever they go.
+I strongly believe that one of the purposes of CCVT is to correct the balance of loss in some small way, to create new friendships that caulk the scars of lost loves, lives brutally stolen.
+Nothing can replace entire personal worlds dissolved forever, but new stories and new relationships can partially refill the emptiness that follow survivors wherever they go.
 For instance, a lively Somali woman received her Canadian citizenship three summers ago, and we had a wonderful party in her honour.
 Two tables supported a pot of rice, pans of vegetables and meat, homemade bread, pastries, chocolate cake, and three big bowls of chocolate ice-cream.
 The entire student body was talking, laughing, and dancing, and it felt good to be connected to a community, laughing and leaping in celebration of our new Canadian.
 Her happiness was contagious and I felt so proud to be part of the new life she is building in Canada.